 I recently received a reader question from a Marine currently out of the country in support of the War on Terror.
-He sent me a little background on his mortgage situation and wanted to know if he should refinance his VA Loan from a 30 year mortgage to a 15 year mortgage.
+He sent me a little background on his mortgage situation and wanted to know if he should refinance his VA Loan from a 30-year mortgage to a 15-year mortgage.

-Should you refinance a 30 year VA Loan to a 15 year mortgage?
+Should you refinance a 30 year VA Loan to a 15-year mortgage?

-Q) Ryan, I’m looking at my mortgage situation and am considering refinancing my VA Loan from a 30 year mortgage to a 15 year mortgage because we can save thousands of dollars over the course of the mortgage.
+Q: Ryan, I’m looking at my mortgage situation and am considering refinancing my VA Loan from a 30-year mortgage to a 15-year mortgage because we can save thousands of dollars throughout the mortgage.
 My wife recently received her nursing degree and will be bringing in enough income that we can easily make the higher payments.
-The only downside I can see is the possibility of PCSing in the next couple years.
-Would it be better to refinance for a 15 year loan, or just make extra payments on the current loan?
+The only downside I can see is the possibility of PCSing in the next couple of years.
+Would it be better to refinance for a 15-year loan, or make extra payments on the current loan?

-Comparing 15 & 30 year mortgages.
+Comparing 15 & 30-year mortgages.
 For example, most 15 year mortgages have slightly lower interest rates, larger payments, and shorter terms.
 Most 30 year mortgages have slightly higher interest rates, lower monthly payments, and longer terms.
-Assuming you take either loan to full term and you don’t pay extra, a 15 year mortgage will save you hundreds of thousands of dollars interest over the course of a loan.
+Assuming you take either loan to full term and you don’t pay extra, a 15-year mortgage will save you hundreds of thousands of dollars interest throughout a loan.
 But those savings come at the expense of higher monthly payments and less flexibility.

 Sometimes flexibility is more important.
 In most cases, a 15 mortgage is the better option if you can afford the payments.
-But due to the number of unknown factors and the military lifestyle, I think a 30 year mortgage will offer you more financial flexibility and the same opportunity to save thousands on interest if you make extra mortgage payments.
+But due to the number of unknown factors and the military lifestyle, I think a 30-year mortgage will offer you more financial flexibility and the same opportunity to save thousands on interest if you make extra mortgage payments.

 In your situation, I would consider more than just the bottom line.
 If you might PCS in the next year or two, then you have to consider whether or not you will be able to sell your home, and if not, whether or not you will be able to rent it out for what you pay on your mortgage each month (or at least close to it).